🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 How to Invest in Stocks: A Beginner's Guide

 Stocks are shares of ownership in a company.
-To start investing in stocks, you would find a company that you like and think might grow in value and then purchase its stock through a brokerage account.
-If the stock price rises, you could sell your shares and potentially make a profit — or not if share prices decline.
+To start investing in stocks, you would find a company that you believe may grow or appreciate in value over time, then purchase its stock through a brokerage account.
+If the stock price rises, you could sell your shares and potentially make a profit — or suffer a loss, if share prices decline.

 Key Points